-Tradin Organic sources and ships first-class certified cocoa beans from various countries of origin to Crown of Holland in North Holland.
+Tradin Organic sources first-class certified cocoa beans from various countries of origin and ships them to Crown of Holland in North Holland.

 Crown of Holland specializes in a technique called whole-bean roasting, which is known to retain the finest flavors in our cocoa products.
-Nowadays this is an unique, traditional approach to roasting process.
-Unlike nib roasting, which is typical for most of processors, the whole-bean roasting method distinguishes our products in respect of smell and flavor.
-Crown of Holland chose to industrially adapt the this roasting process with only the highest standards in flavor and quality in mind.
+Nowadays this is a unique, traditional approach to roasting process and distinguishes our products in smell and flavor.
+Crown of Holland chose to industrially adapt this roasting process with only the highest standards in flavor and quality in mind.

 After cleaning, whole beans are roasted in three different temperature zones to achieve the desired flavor profile.
 During this roasting process, the shell becomes brittle and can much easier be removed, minimizing the chance of contamination and introduction of off-flavors from the shell.